-To ensure the convective heat within the chase passively moves to the heat release at an optimal rate, all parts of the interior of the chase must at least the same size as the fireplace heat release (see "Heat Release" section on page 16 to determine your model's required heat release size) at size at any given point.
+The narrowest part of your fireplace chase cannot be smaller than the minimum required heat release size (see "Heat Release Requirements" on page 16).
+This ensures the convective heat within the chase passively moves to the heat release at an optimal rate.
 To determine if your chase meets this requirement, use the following equation at the narrowest part of the chase.